codio/site/source/docs/courses/units/edit.html.md

 ### Editing a project unit
-Editing a project unit is always done from the unit itself.
-Select the unit to open the unit in the IDE.
+Editing a project unit is always done from the unit listing.
+Select the unit to open in the IDE.

 If there is a later version of the unit that has been published, you will see the following screen and elect to open either the latest published version or the last version you edited.

 <img alt="publishedversion" src="/img/docs/publishedversion.png" class="simple"/>